petersonR/selectInferToolkit/README.md

 using one of the methods above:

 1.  **Hybrid Ordinary Least Squares:** A baseline approach that performs no adjustment for the selection process.
+We refer to this as “unadjusted post-selection inference”, or “UPSI” for short.
 2.  **Bootstrap:** A non-parametric bootstrap method that resamples data to account for selection uncertainty.
 3.  **Selective Inference:** A theoretically grounded approach,